frunox/acodersquest-dev/src/posts/04_CB-building-the-blog.md

 The Firestore `.get()` method returns a _QuerySnapshot_ object, which contains a _DocumentSnapshot_ for each document returned.
 The `.map()` method is used to create an array of objects, each of which contains the object with the metadata and content for that post.

-The, the array of posts is sorted in descending order using the `postId`, a numeric value included in the metadata.
+Next, the array of posts is sorted in descending order using the `postId`, a numeric value included in the metadata.
 This way, the posts are rendered starting with the most recent.

 I created a context (_PostContext_) and store the sorted posts array there using `savePosts(posts)`.
 Now, the array can be accessed from any component.
-I used it for the Home and Posts pages.
+It is used for the Home and Posts pages, and to render each individual post.

 > _“One child, one teacher, one book, one pen can change the world.”_
 >